cdcme/tokbox-meteor/README.md

 Tokbox for Meteor
 =================

+#DEPRECATION NOTICE: This package is no longer necessary.
+[Use the npm package directly, instead](https://guide.meteor.com/using-npm-packages.html).

 #Integrate real-time communications into your website and mobile apps using the OpenTok WebRTC API

 **opentok-npm v2.2.4** **opentok.min.js v2.2.9** **opentok-layout-js v0.0.12**